vossavant/css-styleguide/README.md

   }
   ```

-  _A note on performance:_ The "dispersed" method can end up creating more selectors when the final CSS file is compiled; however, <a href="http://benfrain.com/inline-or-combined-media-queries-in-sass-fight/">tests have shown</a> that the effect on final file size is negligible.
+  _A note on performance:_ The "inline" method can end up creating more selectors when the final CSS file is compiled; however, <a href="http://benfrain.com/inline-or-combined-media-queries-in-sass-fight/">tests have shown</a> that the effect on final file size is negligible.

   <a href="#table-of-contents">⬆ Back to Top</a>